angular-architects/module-federation-plugin/libs/native-federation/README.md

 ## Angular Integration

-Since 17.1, Native Federation for Angular uses the Angular CLI's `esbuild`-based **Application Builder** and the CLI's **Dev Server** to keep track with all the innovations and performance-improvements in that space.
+Since 17.1, Native Federation for Angular uses the Angular CLI's `esbuild`-based **Application Builder** and the CLI's **Dev Server** to **keep track with all the innovations and performance-improvements provided by the Angular CLI team.**

 Please find some [information for upgrading to 17.1. here](https://github.com/angular-architects/module-federation-plugin/blob/main/libs/native-federation/migrate-appbuilder.md).